Pupil Premium & Sports Premium

 The Pupil Premium is an additional amount of money given to schools, on top of their main budget.
 Every school receives a fixed amount of money per pupil for all pupils meeting certain criteria.
-It is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
+Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include pupils who are entitled to free school meals (FSM), those looked after by the local authority for at least 6 months, those who have been eligible for free school meals, at any given point, within the last 6 years and children of armed service personnel.

 The intended effect of this funding is to accelerate progress and raise attainment.
 Many eligible children will not need additional support.
 The school adopts the same approach with eligible children as with any other child found to be at risk of falling behind.